Evan's AM Tube Transmitter Circuits

 country of residence.

-On this page I will detail my efforts to build a high quality tube-type AM transmitter.
+On this page you will find multiple AM tube transmitters along with their schematic diagrams.
+I've progressively detailed my efforts to build a high quality tube-type AM transmitter, starting with a one tube transmitter.
 If you step through each page carefully, you'll come to see my own learning curve.
 This may save you some time!
 I will include lots pictures so you can see the evolution.

 As for myself, I hold an FCC Radio/Telephone license and I'm a Certified Electronic Technician.
 However, I am not a radio engineer and I will not pretend to be one.
 My details will not give you the scientific information and measurements that many other website's will offer.
 However, I've spent a lot of time working to improve each design and you just might benefit from this.
 If your able to improve a circuit please feel free to share your findings with me.